Where are you based?

 What will the photoshoot be like?

 I start most photoshoots by spending some time getting to know the children involved.
 This may mean chatting to them, playing with them, letting them take some photos with my camera etc. Basically anything that means they are comfortable when I start taking photos.
-I have spent years working with children and know that pointing a camera at them and barking, "Smile," is not the best method for getting natural, beautiful photos!
+I have spent years working with children (I was a primary school teacher before I was a photographer!) and know that pointing a camera at them and barking, "Smile," is not the best method for getting natural, beautiful photos!

 After this, I tend to follow your lead!
 If you are playing naturally with your children, the photos look natural.
 Often, clients tell me that the photoshoot ends up being great family time, as it is an opportunity really to focus on your children and have fun!
 I do give directions if I feel there is an opportunity for a particularly good shot or the light is wrong, but everything is kept very relaxed.
 This approach sometimes takes a little longer than the traditional 'point and shoot' photography method, but the final results are much better, I promise!